JerBouma/FinanceToolkit/README.md

 > **Altman Z-Score**

-The Altman Z -Score is a financial metric used to predict the likelihood of a company going bankrupt.
-The Altman Z -Score is calculated using several financial ratios, including working capital to total assets, retained earnings to total assets, earnings before interest and taxes (EBIT) to total assets, market value of equity to book value of total liabilities, and sales to total assets.
+The Altman Z-Score is a financial metric used to predict the likelihood of a company going bankrupt.
+The Altman Z-Score is calculated using several financial ratios, including working capital to total assets, retained earnings to total assets, earnings before interest and taxes (EBIT) to total assets, market value of equity to book value of total liabilities, and sales to total assets.
 Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/models#get_altman_z_score).

 > **Piotroski F-Score**